nvaws/saa-c03/SAA-Lab01.md

 - Load balancer name: MyALB
 - Scroll down to find the Network mapping section
 - Select the VPC in which you have launched the ASG
-- Select Public Subnets from both AZs.
+- Under Mappings section, select Public Subnets from both AZs.
 This is a critical step, reconfirm before going forward.
-- Configure Security Settings – Ignore the warning, it is recommending to have SSL certificate.
 - Security groups.
 Select ELBSG from existing ones and remove any other if already selected.
-- Listeners and routing: Leave default HTTP listener and select the MyTG Target Group from the dropdown.
+- Listeners and routing: Keep default HTTP listener and select the MyTG Target Group in the Default action dropdown.
 - Leave rest defaults and Create load balancer

 Once on the load balancer dashboard, you should see the DNS endpoint (A record) of your load balancer in Description Tab.
 ALB takes a little time to come up.
 Refresh till you see the state as active.

 Open the DNS address of your ALB in a browser and notice what it shows.
 It is now diverting the traffic to both your instances.
 You can see the behavior of load balancer while you refresh the page and notice the instance ID/IP.

-### Modify the Security Groups to ensure security on incoming traffic

-Change the Security Group on you EC2 instances from **OpenWebSG** to **LnxWebSG**

 You can now try deleting one/more server in order to verify whether the auto scaling feature is able to spin up instances in response.
 You can also simulate the CPU load on servers by some stress test tool to see scale out action.